anatrini/WavePilot/README.md

 2. **Smart Device Control**: Use a smart device to control the cursor `SMARTD`.
 You can choose between using a combination of gyroscope and accelerometer data or x,y screen coordinates with pressure sensitivity, if your device supports it.
 To control the cursor from a smart device, install the free app [ZIG SIM](https://apps.apple.com/de/app/zig-sim/id1112909974) and configure the settings with the IP address of the machine running the model, port number 8888, and message format set to OSC.

-Simultaneously, open REAPER with the plugin to which WavePilot is applied and run:
+Simultaneously, open REAPER with the plugin to which *WavePilot* is applied and in a new terminal window run:

     `python plugin_setter.py`